The Craziest Home in Every State

-The only standing castle in the state of South Dakota, the Coghlan Castle was built using stone at a time during the early 20th-century when nearly every other building was made of sod.
+The only standing castle in the state of North Dakota, the Coghlan Castle was built using stone at a time during the early 20th-century when nearly every other building was made of sod.
 Located in a remote part of the state, the castle had been left to rot since the Coghlan family left it in the 1940s.
 This hidden gem remained largely unknown until it was placed on the National Register of Historic Places in 2008.
 A decade later, it’s still in the process of being renovated.

 Ohio: The Mushroom House